Substitute for Whole and Ground Cloves

 If you're hesitant to buy whole cloves because of the price, consider purchasing them at an international grocery store.

-They figure heavily in Indian food, so you can usually find them at a good price at an Indian grocery store.
+They're used heavily in Indian food, so you can usually find them at a good price at an Indian or Asian grocery store.

-The bulk bins at your local grocery or health foods store is another option.
+The bulk bins at your local grocery or health foods store are another option.
 They're great because they allow you to buy just what you need and not a clove more.
-If none of these are an option in your area, ordering online is probably your best bet.
+If none of these is an option in your area, ordering online is probably your best bet.

 Tip: Grind whole cloves just before you use them to get the best flavor and fragrance.
 A mortar and pestle or coffee/spice grinder make quick work of the grinding.